 2016

-Nichols’ environmentally conscious academic building is awarded LEED (Leadership in Energy and Environmental Design) Gold certification from the U.S. Green Building Council (USGBC), a national organization that certifies buildings that are “green” and sustainable, and protect the environment.
+Two new academic programs were introduced: a Bachelor of Arts in Criminal Justice and a Bachelor of Arts in Communication.
+Nichols’ environmentally conscious academic building was awarded LEED (Leadership in Energy and Environmental Design) Gold certification from the U.S. Green Building Council (USGBC), a national organization that certifies buildings that are “green” and sustainable and protect the environment.

 2017

-The College receives approval from the Massachusetts Board of Higher Education to offer a Master of Science in Counterterrorism.
+Nichols earned accreditation from the Commission on Sport Management Accreditation (COSMA).
+The College received approval from the Massachusetts Board of Higher Education to offer a Master of Science in Counterterrorism.

 2019